 Australian Business and consumers are bigger targets than ever for internet based fraud and statistics show it is on the rise.
-Scamwatch, the Australian government's information site, highlights this years financial loss is already at $76,835,386 for 2018 already on track to surpass last years report of $90,928,622.
+Scamwatch, the Australian government information site, highlights 2018 is on track to surpass last years report of $90,928,622.

 The following are some simple ways business and users can protect themselves against fraudulent or malicious activity.